 Japan Dairy Industry Overview

-Japan stands as a key contributor in the global dairy market, known for its cutting-edge dairy processing techniques and a notable rate of consumption, particularly of ultra-high-temperature (UHT) milk.
-The sector is enjoying a remarkable compound annual growth rate (CAGR) of 7%, reflecting its dynamic nature and the rising demand for sophisticated dairy products.
+Japan is a major force in the global dairy landscape, renowned for its innovative dairy processing technologies and the widespread consumption of ultra-high-temperature (UHT) milk.
+The industry reflects a compound annual growth rate (CAGR) of 7%, demonstrating strong demand for premium dairy offerings.

 Key Data